pettersoderlund/Tieba_Spider/README.md

 See full list in requirements.txt

+## Installation
+### Prerequisites
+Python3
+A mysql database

+# Installing python packages
+Run the following command in a terminal to install related packages.
+Make sure pip is pointing to your python3 installation.
+$pip install -r requirements.txt

 ## Instructions
 First open the config.json file, configure the domain name, username and password of the database.
 Then run the command directly:
 ```